Is the Japan Rail Pass Worth It? A Simplified Guide to Bullet Train Travel in Japan.

 While searching online about the Japan Rail Pass, it can be pretty confusing figuring out what is official and what is not.
 JapanRailPass.net is the official JR Pass website and has the most updated train travel information.

-Japan rail pass – buy online
+Japan rail pass – how to buy online

 The most convenient way to buy the Japan Rail Pass online is through the official reseller – JRailPass.com.